 \subsubsection{Body}

 This part includes 4 Mecanum wheels and each wheel has a separate motor.
 Previously mentioned motors are DC motors, each one connected to the corresponding wheel by a solar gearbox.
-Because of using Mecanum wheels and separate motors each one of the wheels can move left, right, forward or backward independently so it increases maneuverability.
+Because of using Mecanum wheels and separate motors each one of the wheels can move independently so it increases maneuverability.
 Robot’s chassis is built using Aluminum profiles.